devashish234073/deva-codes/README.md

 # deva-codes

-This app is hosted at: https://deva-codes.herokuapp.com

-This application lets one create a blog server.
+This app is hosted at: https://deva-codes.herokuapp.com (visit for latest changes) This application lets one create a blog server.
 The content of the blog can be edited just by changing the "content.txt" file.